Scuplex/Binomial-pricing-model/README.md

 ---

 ## Future Work
-- Add **Heston model calibration** using the implied volatility surface.
+- Add **Heston model calibration** using the implied volatility surface
 - Implement a **Fourier pricing engine** (Carr–Madan or COS method) for efficient and accurate Heston pricing.

 ---